vikram-kher/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

 I am a 2nd year PhD student in the [Yale Theory Group](https://www.cs.yale.edu/theory/) advised by [Manolis Zampetakis](https://mzampet.com/).
 My research focuses on the intersection of algorithmic game theory and learning theory.
 As a researcher, I am deeply motivated to address the challenges of designing transparent, fair, and assumption-lean algorithmic systems.
-In particular, my overarching research goals are:
+In particular, my overarching research goals are to:
 - Develop theoretical models of economic and social exchanges that are realistic, easily interpretable, and require minimal assumptions,
 - Design algorithms with robust guarantees for equitable outcomes,
 - Prioritize algorithms that offer efficiently checkable certificates to validate their results.